notionmusic/presets/Documentation/Plug-in Presets.md

 Preset.xml
 ----------

 This is a minimal definition for a presets XML file.
-Use your own reverse domain name to keep your preset identifier unique, but you can structure the identifier as you like.
+You can structure the identifier as you like, or for example use your own reverse domain name to make sure it is unique.

     <preset>
         <identifier>com.mydomain.pluginmaker.plugin.v1</identifier>